Simplify Emiratisation Hiring Software for 2026 Quotas

 The sourcing layer: where Emirati candidates actually are

-Tanseeq, Nafis and the federal Emirati talent platforms are the obvious starting points, but the best Emirati pipelines we see are built on three additional channels: university partnerships with KU, ZU, UAEU, AUS and HCT; alumni networks of past Emirati employees who refer talent at 4–5x the rate of cold sourcing; and active LinkedIn outreach from senior leaders, not from recruitment coordinators.
+Tanseeq, Nafis and the federal Emirati talent platforms are the obvious starting points, but the best Emirati pipelines we see are built on three additional channels: university partnerships with KU, ZU, UAEU, AUS and HCT; alumni networks of past Emirati employees, who typically convert at a substantially higher rate than cold sourcing; and active LinkedIn outreach from senior leaders, not from recruitment coordinators.
 The ATS layer matters here because each of these channels has a different cadence, a different message and a different conversion rate — and you cannot optimise what you cannot measure.

 Screeq's sourcing module lets you tag candidates by source at intake, run cohort analysis on Emiratisation-eligible candidates separately from your general pipeline, and report quota progress in real time against the Nafis target.
 It is the difference between knowing in November that you are behind and knowing in March.